 Overtime, Zillow believes they can achieve higher levels of profitability per loan by gaining efficiencies through their technology.
 And, in turn, lower customer acquisition costs.

 How big is their opportunity?

-In 2018, the U.S. Census Bureau estimates there were 212.8 million people living in owner-occupied housing.
+In 2018, the U.S. Census Bureau estimates 212.8 million people were living in owner-occupied housing.

 In 2018, there were approximately 5.4 million existing and over 600,000 thousand new homes sold in the U.S. For an aggregate transaction value of $1.8 trillion.

 The estimated real estate commission revenue was ~$87 billion in 2018.

 To acquire new clients and sell homes, real estate agents are estimated to spend $8.3 billion on residential advertising in 2019.

 Zillow estimates that if Zillow Offers were in the top 200 metro areas (currently in 9), nearly half of existing homes sold in 2018, or 2.7 million, would have been eligible for Zillow Offers.